PSY 235 — Introduction to Research Methods in Psychology

 - If you don't see the right item listed, or want more titles, try an on a few keywords (in separate boxes).

-- If you don't find what you need, ask a reference librarian.
+- If you still don't find the right book, ask a reference librarian.

 These are indexes to quality web sites that have been reviewed by librarians.
 The sites have been checked for accuracy, timeliness, stability, and will generally conform to the standards of academic research.
 However, please be judicious in the use of websites in general, because anybody can put anything on the web.